Learn

 The Science Behind ellura

-ellura is the result of over 20 years of scientific research, setting the highest standard in urinary tract health.
-Backed by 17 clinical studies and 22 global regulatory approvals as a herbal medicine, ellura delivers 36 mg of bioactive, soluble PACs—proven to prevent bacterial adhesion to the urinary tract, the first step in UTI development.
+ellura is the result of over 20 years of scientific research, setting the highest standard in urinary tract health*.
+Backed by 17 clinical and scientific studies and 22 international herbal medicine approvals**, ellura delivers 36 mg of bioactive, soluble PACs — shown to help reduce the ability of certain bacteria to adhere to the urinary tract, the first step in UTI development.

 Take Control with ellura

 You’re one step away from taking control of your urinary health.
-With 36mg of bioactive PACs in every capsule, ellura helps keep recurrent UTIs at bay by preventing bacteria from sticking to your urinary tract and bladder.
+With 36 mg of soluble, bioactive PACs in every capsule, ellura supports urinary tract health* by helping reduce the ability of certain bacteria to stick to the urinary tract and bladder.
 Shop ellura now and feel the difference.

 Already a member?
 Sign in to check your points and redeem rewards.